kiboschool/course-web-development-fundamentals/src/lessons/advanced-javascript/libraries-frameworks.md

 <aside>

-- To understand what you just did in the activity, get to the BootStrap [quickstart](https://getbootstrap.com/docs/5.3/getting-started/introduction/#quick-start
+- To understand what you just did in the activity, get to the Bootstrap [quickstart](https://getbootstrap.com/docs/5.3/getting-started/introduction/#quick-start
 ) page.
-- Here are [lots of examples](https://getbootstrap.com/docs/5.3/examples/) from BootStrap to get you started.
+- Here are [lots of examples](https://getbootstrap.com/docs/5.3/examples/) from Bootstrap to get you started.
 </aside>